-Steve Yarbrough (fiction) is the author of three short-story collections, Family Men (LSU Press), Mississippi History, and Veneer (University of Missouri Press).
-He has also published six novels, The Oxygen Man (MacAdam/Cage), winner of the Mississippi Authors Award, the California Book Award, and an award from the Mississippi Institute of Arts and Letters; Visible Spirits; Prisoners of War, a finalist for the PEN/Faulkner award; The End of California; Safe from the Neighbors; and The Realm of Last Chances (Alfred A. Knopf).
-He is the recipient of a fellowship from the National Endowment for the Arts and was the winner of a Pushcart Prize, the 2010 Richard Wright Award for Literary Excellence, and the 2015 Robert Penn Warren Award.
+Steve Yarbrough (fiction) is the author of three short-story collections: Family Men (LSU Press); Mississippi History and Veneer (University of Missouri Press); and a nonfiction book, Bookmarked: Larry McMurtry's The Last Picture Show (Ig Publishing).
+He has also published seven novels: The Oxygen Man (MacAdam/Cage), winner of the Mississippi Authors Award, the California Book Award, and an award from the Mississippi Institute of Arts and Letters; Visible Spirits; Prisoners of War, a finalist for the PEN/Faulkner award; The End of California; Safe from the Neighbors; The Realm of Last Chances (Alfred A. Knopf); and most recently, The Unmade World (Unbridled Books).
+He is the recipient of a fellowship from the National Endowment for the Arts and the winner of a Pushcart Prize, the 2010 Richard Wright Award for Literary Excellence, and the 2015 Robert Penn Warren Award.
 His fiction has appeared in American Short Fiction, The Missouri Review, Oxford American, Ploughshares, and The Southern Review, and has been anthologized in Best American Short Stories 1999, Best American Mystery Stories 1998, and The Scribner Anthology of Contemporary Short Fiction.
 A member of the Fellowship of Southern Writers and a professor at Emerson College, he lives with his wife in Stoneham, Massachusetts.